SinclairHudson/gest/README.md

 #Applications
 There are tons of applications for this, but the first goal is to be able to move around windows of applications using only hand gestures.
+This involves simple hand tracking, and only two gestures.